The great volatility in the financial markets poses great risks for investors

 However, on this occasion, Krugman believes that the stock and real estate markets in the US they are overvalued at the same time, which increases the possibility of a double bubble explosion like the one that occurred in Japan at the end of the 1980s.

 On the other hand, the growth of the US economy has occurred amid unprecedented levels of Federal Reserve intervention.
-In addition, the growth is particularly due to the large amount of liquidity injected into the system, while maintaining interest rates close to zero or even negative.
+In addition, the growth is particularly due to the large amount of liquidity injected IGNORE INTO the system, while maintaining interest rates close to zero or even negative.

 The reliance on an unlimited supply of the Federal Reserve provides the market situation with greater risk